The Use of Econometric and Statistical Analysis in Damages Assessments

 - as with other technical subjects, it is the duty of the expert to present the core issues in a clear, concise fashion, eliminating all unnecessary complexity.
 The use of graphics, simple examples and plain language can help considerably; and

-- in any given context, if the technical concerns are material then it should be possible to explain, in a reasonably intuitive way, each concern and why it matters.
+- in any given context, if the technical concerns are material, it should be possible to explain, in a reasonably intuitive way, each concern and why it matters.

 - Where appropriate, arbitrators can facilitate the debate by requiring opposing experts to use the same data, and explain how their results would change if they used the other expert’s assumptions.